Conditions of Enrolment

 - The College’s responsibilities to the student pertain only to the Curtin College course outlined in the Letter of Offer.
 Further agreements must be signed with Curtin University for courses offered by and studied at that institution.

 - All conditions and special notes contained in a Letter of Offer must be met and/or agreed to prior to Curtin College issuing a Confirmation of Enrolment.

 - Students must meet the minimum English language proficiency requirement, as stated on the Letter of Offer, for entry into the course.
 English Language proficiency may be tested as part of the application process.
-Where the test reveals that the English language skills are insufficient, at the discretion of Curtin College, students will be required to undertake an additional (free) English Development Programme (EDP) in their first trimester/semester of study; a Tertiary Communications Skills unit in the first trimester/semester of study (chargeable) or enrol in an ELICOS course prior to the commencement of the Curtin College course.
+Where the test reveals that the English language skills are insufficient, at the discretion of Curtin College, students will be required to undertake an additional (free) Academic Language Enrichment Program in their first period of study; a Tertiary Communications Skills unit in the first period of study (chargeable) or enrol in an ELICOS course prior to the commencement of the Curtin College course.